AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

             - **2a2**: Prompt the user to try again.

 2. **Log out**:
-    - **Description**:User logs out from IntelliDish and the user session is terminated.
+    - **Description**: User logs out from IntelliDish and the user session is terminated.
     - **Primary actor(s)**: User, Authentication Service.
     - **Main success scenario**:
         - **1**.
 The user selects the "log out" option from the IntelliDish app.